TresSims/tres-sims.com/content/Projects/ShatteredPlainsTerrainGenerator.md

 Next, I went to work on creating some mountainous terrain for the shattered plains to be nestled in.
-I knew the inspiration for this terrain was Zion national park and Bryce Canyon national park, so I tried to make mountains that were flattened out, almost like canyons themselves, with lots of heat erosion.
+I knew the inspiration for this terrain was Zion national park and Bryce Canyon national park, so I tried to make mountains that were flattened out, almost like canyons, with lots of heat erosion.

 ||